Property Development Due Diligence - Checklist For Real Estate Development

 Believe me, it is MUCH better to do your homework now than it is to recognise an issue down the track and have your project grind to a frustrating and expensive halt.

-With this in mind, how do your opportunities compare against the following criteria?
+With this in mind, how do your opportunities compare against the following Property Development Due Diligence Checklist?

 1. Public Transport